 Finigan and Roberts open the first Sunshine House Surf Shop on 63rd St and Coastal Hwy, Ocean City, MD.
 As the shop continues to grow, it becomes a cornerstone of the local surfing community and an important part of Ocean City, MD’s history.
 Many local surfers and skaters were drawn to the shop, and it became one of the coolest local hang-outs in downtown Ocean City.

-The shop continued to grow in popularity during the 70s, 80s, and 90s, so Sunshine House opened shops in Ocean City, Gaithersburg, Glen Burnie, Fairfax, and Rehoboth Beach.
+The shop continued to grow in popularity during the 70s, 80s, and 90s, so Sunshine House opened shops in Gaithersburg, Glen Burnie and Fairfax, Virginia.